 Felon in Possession of a Firearm Sentenced to Federal Prison

-United States Attorney Brandon J. Fremin announced today that U.S. Chief Judge Shelly D. Dick sentenced DEMARCUS FLEMING, a 38 year-old resident of Baton Rouge, to 115 months in federal prison following his conviction of possessing a firearm by a convicted felon.
-The Court further sentenced FLEMING to 3 years of supervised release following his term of imprisonment and ordered that the firearm be forfeited.
+United States Attorney Brandon J. Fremin announced today that U.S. Chief Judge Shelley D. Dick sentenced LESTER DESMOULIN, a 32-year-old resident of Baton Rouge, to 96 months in federal prison following his conviction for possessing a firearm by a convicted felon.
+The Court further sentenced DESMOULIN to 3 years of supervised release following his term of imprisonment, and ordered that the firearm possessed by DESMOULIN be forfeited.

-This matter is being handled by the U.S. Attorney’s Office for the Middle District of Louisiana, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the East Baton Rouge Parish Sheriff’s Office.
-The case is being prosecuted by Assistant United States Attorney Michael Jefferson.
+This matter is being handled by the U.S. Attorney’s Office for the Middle District of Louisiana, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Baton Rouge Police Department, with substantial assistance from the Louisiana State Police Crime Laboratory and Fugitive Task Force.
+The case was prosecuted by Assistant United States Attorney Paul L. Pugliese.